Val is a life-long practically oriented student of effective emotional and attitudinal responses to the many challenges of life.

 In my own estimate, we would really have to deceive ourselves with a "schizoid" passion by feeling that we already live in abundance, and everything around us spells it, proves it, means it; and we should even place an extra pillow on our bed for that desired soulmate to place their handsome/pretty head on it one day.

-If, by any chance you are inclined to think how it's impossible to maintain a mindset, then look in the mirror and then around yourself, and you will be facing the precise reflection of your mental effort to do precisely that.
+If by any chance you are inclined to think how it's impossible to maintain a mindset, then take a loo in the mirror and around yourself, and you will be facing the precise reflection of what your mindset has been attracting to you so far.
+You will see what you, as possibly mostly unconscious observer have been collapsing for yourself from the quantum flied.

 Well, let's face it, folks---for quite a while this world of ours hasn't been in a short supply of good ideas, and we can't blame our "human condition" on a lack of information.
 It's everywhere, if we would just care to look.